Last Updated on

 - Take A Hike

 Winter Park is a study in wildflowers during the summer months (most vibrant from mid-June to early August), and the best way to see them is to take a hike.
 Don’t worry, you won’t have to go far to enjoy nature’s pallet: alpine sunflowers, arnica, lupine, larkspur, and of course columbine explode from landscape at very corner of the valley.
-Click here for a written description of some of the areas most popular hikes.
+For information on Winter Park hiking trails, CLICK HERE.

 - Go To An Outdoor Concert

 Winter Park offers an incredible special event calendar of live entertainment during the summer months.
-Enjoy free concerts every Tuesday night at Picnic In The Park in Fraser, and every Thursday night at High Note Thursdays in downtown Winter Park.
-Throw in some BIG names that headline Winter Park’s Signature Summer Music Festivals (many of which are FREE), and your summer vacation might just turn out to be the highlight of your social event calendar.
+Enjoy free concerts every Thursday night at High Note Thursdays in downtown Winter Park.
+Throw in some BIG names that headline Winter Park’s Summer Music Festivals (many of which are FREE), and your summer vacation might just turn out to be the highlight of your social event calendar.